tinne26/kage-desk/docs/tutorials/intro/09_loops.md

 # Loops are tricky

 One thing we haven't discussed yet are loops.
-In general, shaders do support loops, but in limited ways.
-In the case of Kage, we can only loop within ranges determined by constants:
+While in general shaders do support loops, they only do it in limited ways.
+In the case of Kage, we can only use classical `for` loops within ranges determined by constants:
 ```Golang
 for i := -2; i < 2; i++ {
 	// (do something)
 }
 ```

-This is a very harsh limitation: if the bounds must be given by constants, we can't use uniforms to dynamically control the size of the area we want to iterate over.
+This is a very harsh limitation: if the bounds must be given by constants, this means we can't use uniforms to dynamically control the size of the area we want to iterate over.

 In this chapter we will be tackling some practical problems that involve loops and discuss how to relax or bypass some of these limitations.

 The first challenge involving a loop will be a *pixelator effect* shader.
-Your first exercise will be to create something like this:
+Your first task will be to create something like this:

 ![](https://github.com/tinne26/kage-desk/blob/main/img/pixelated_creature.png?raw=true)

 The idea for this shader is not too complex:
-1. Set a pixelation cell size (e.g. 8x8 pixels).
+1. Decide a pixelation cell size (e.g. 8x8 pixels).
 2. Find the cell corresponding to the current position.
 3. Average the colors of all pixels in that cell and return that value.